Google Pixel 6 vs Pixel 5a: main differences

 Google Pixel 6 vs Pixel 5a: Battery life

 The Pixel 6's battery is 4,614mAh and according to Google, it can deliver up to 48 hours of battery life with Extreme Power Saver on.
 It also support fast charging and Google's 30W USB-C charger (you need to purchase it separately) can deliver up to 50% charge in about 30 minutes.

 On the other hand, the Pixel 5a sports a 4,680mAh battery cell, and its battery life has delivered great results in our battery tests.
 In web browsing, the Pixel 5a managed to last more than 15 hours, far above most flagships, and in YouTube video streaming, it scores nearly 11 hours of non-stop playback.

 The Pixel 6 comes at the lovely price of $599, while the Pixel 5a is an even more affordable phone.
 It comes with 5G at a quite affordable $450 price.
-However, the Pixel 5a is reserved for the US and Japan only at the moment, while the Pixel 6 is globally available.
+However, the Pixel 5a is reserved for the US and Japan, while the Pixel 6 is globally available.
 Nowadays, given the fact these two phones are now two years old, prices have gone down on them, but also has availability, so you might need to search a bit online to find them.